Ichikawa Chiba, Japan Travel Guide

 Japan boasts a high-quality healthcare system.

-Summers are hot and humid, heatstroke a concern.
-Practice good hand hygiene in winter.
+Summers are steamy and hot, heatstroke a concern.
+Maintain clean hands in winter.
 Pollen allergies common in spring.

 Food poisoning risk generally low due to high hygiene standards.